 Taking my folder up to the projector, the lights dim.
 Clearing my throat, I place a photo of my father on the projector. “

-This is Richard Van de berg, my father.
+This is Richard Van der Berg, my father.
 I have no clue as to where he’s from originally.
 He moved here when he was eighteen and passed four years ago.
 He was a financial advisor and a loving father.”

 Removing the image, I replace it with a picture of my mother.

-“And this is my mother… Claudia Van de berg, she met my father on a bus, on the way to Crestview Summit.
+“And this is my mother, Claudia Van der Berg.
+She met my father on a bus on the way to Crestview Summit.
 On that bus ride, he charmed her into moving here with him.”

-“So, she just met a stranger on a bus, and followed him to wherever he was going?”
-Asks, a male student.
+“So, she just met a stranger on a bus and followed him to wherever he was going?”
+Asked, a male student.

 “Yeah, or so I was told.”

-A few chuckles follow that comment, and I continue on.
+A few chuckles follow that comment, and I continue.

 “She’s a domestic worker, chef, teacher, counselor, best friend, and an awesome mother… and that’s it.”
 I finish.